Can I go to school part-time or full-time?

 Clinical hours will vary according to the course requirements and may occur in the day, afternoon, evening and weekend.
 This schedule is dependent on the availability of clinical agencies availability and course requirements.
 Students will be given an opportunity to choose clinical times that accommodate their other course work and personal needs.

 Where will clinical experience be held?

-It is likely that many of your credits from your first baccalaureate degree will apply to your BS in nursing.
+It is likely that many of your credits from your first baccalaureate degree will apply to your B.S. in nursing.
 However, each situation is unique so it is recommended that you call 814-898-7583 to set up an appointment with the nursing program advisor to discuss your individual situation.
-You may also visit the Penn State School of Nursing web site for additional information.
+You may also visit the Penn State College of Nursing website for additional information.

 What courses will transfer from other academic institutions?

 Penn State accepts many credits from other colleges and Universities.
-Please refer to the Penn State Admissions home page link that discusses credit transfer policies.
+Please refer to the Penn State Admissions page discusses credit transfer policies.

 Can I start taking classes now?

 Yes, you can take any course as a non-degree student or as a student in the Division of Undergraduate Studies while you are submitting an application to the nursing program.
 Non-degree students may take up to 18 credits until they are admitted in to a program.
 Note that your application to nursing will follow the same academic evaluation for admission as outlined in the admission requirements section.

 The courses you need for the degree are listed in the nursing program website.
 Any non-nursing course can be taken.
 Many courses are the same or have different names.
 You may erroneously take a class you already have so you need to be cautious.
 If you have courses from another university or college, contact our Admission office or the Division of Undergraduate Studies to speak to an advisor prior to registration to determine if you are still need a particular course.

 I am already a R.N.
 What will it take to complete a B.S. degree in nursing at Penn State ?